Jump to content

 MCCY and NAC will also proactively commission or work with suitable partners to co-create business transformation solutions to be piloted for the arts and culture sector.

-Update on Engagement Sessions for the NAC Organisation Transformation Grant (OTG)
+Engagement Sessions for the NAC Organisation Transformation Grant (OTG)

 Earlier in March 2021, Minister for Culture, Community and Youth Edwin Tong announced a new Organisation Transformation Grant (previously named Business Transformation Grant) to support transformation efforts for the arts and culture sector.
 The OTG aims to support ground-up interest for organisation-specific efforts, as well as co-solutioned projects to address pain points by multiple arts groups.